Island hopping off

-Top spot in the SEA region for diving, eating well
+Top spot in the SEA-region for diving, eating well and partying, yet also a bit commercial.

-Here’s a little piece of history for island-nerds and history buffs interested in early voyages of Asia-Pacific exploration: From 1847-1862, ‘the Journal of the Indian Archipelago and Eastern Asia’ was published, containing first-hand accounts on research and exploration of the geographical area of East Asia and Oceania.
+From 1847-1862, ‘the Journal of the Indian Archipelago and Eastern Asia’ was published.
 In this journal, English ethnologist George Earl proposed two names for the islands of South East Asia: Melayunesia or Indunesia.
 ‘Malayu' derives from Sanskrit and Tamil words which can be translated as ‘land of mountains’.
 ‘Nesia’ is Greek for islands.
-The world’s largest archipelago just south of Malaysia ended up using the name Indonesia as country name.
-However when Malaysia got independence it wasn’t the name referring to its islands that was used, instead a name referring to the unification of three (‘si’) states, the Malaysian Peninsula and the two regions in Borneo, was invented.
-Okay, no more history from now on…
+The world’s largest archipelago just south of Malaysia ended up using the name Indonesia.

 Langkawi Isl. off the western seaboard, and the Perhentains, Lang Tengah, and Redang Isl.off the eastern seabord